Also see: Music Box/Fonda: interior views

 1965 - A great photo from the Ricard Wojcik collection.
 We're looking northeast with the back of the Music Box's stagehouse in the center of the photo.
 Richard posted it on the Facebook page Vintage Los Angeles where it provoked many comments.

 1974 - The Pix boxoffice during the run of "Lenny" and "Save The Tiger."
-Thanks to Ken McIntyre for the photo, one he stashed away in a Photobucket album.
+Thanks to Ken McIntyre for locating the photo.

 1970s - Another boxoffice view from the Pix days.
 Thanks to Ken McIntyre for the photo on the Facebook page Photos of Los Angeles.